Why Daily Journaling Can Improve Your Life: Clarity, Focus, and Stress Relief.

 4. Boost Your Creativity

-Journaling isn't just about documenting events; it can be a safe space to brainstorm ideas, like random inspiration or "what if I do this" scenarios.
+Journaling isn't just about documenting events; it can also be a safe space to brainstorm ideas, such as random inspirations or "what if I do this" scenarios.

 Try doing this, and who knows what your mind might come up with.